rust-lang/book/src/ch17-02-concurrency-with-async.md

 To get the behavior we want, where the sleep delay happens between receiving each message, we need to put the `tx` and `rx` operations in their own async blocks.
-Then the runtime can execute each of them separately using `trpl::join`, just like in the counting example.
+Then the runtime can execute each of them separately using `trpl::join`, just as in the counting example.
 Once again, we await the result of calling `trpl::join`, not the individual futures.
 If we awaited the individual futures in sequence, we would just end up back in a sequential flow—exactly what we’re trying *not* to do.